-(at around 1h 9 mins) While Fury and the Avengers are arguing with each other on the Helicarrier, characters throw certain remarks that coincidentally foreshadow plot points in subsequent films: Steve asks Tony what he is without his armor, a topic deeply analyzed in Iron Man 3 (2013); Fury aggressively chastised Thor about foreign species going to his planet to "blow stuff up", which comes into play in Thor: The Dark World (2013) with the invasion of Asgard by the Dark Elves.
+(At around one hour and nine minutes) While Fury and the Avengers are arguing with each other on the Helicarrier, characters throw certain remarks that coincidentally foreshadow plot points in subsequent films: Steve asks Tony what he is without his armor, a topic deeply analyzed in Iron Man Three (2013); Fury aggressively chastised Thor about foreign species going to his planet to "blow stuff up", which comes into play in Thor: The Dark World (2013), with the invasion of Asgard by the Dark Elves.
 The most unassuming one (which is ironically translated into the biggest plot point in the whole cinematic universe) is when Bruce asks Natasha if Captain America is on threat watch, to which she replies "we all are".
-In Captain America: The Winter Soldier (2014), Steve (and by extension, Natasha herself) becomes a fugitive of S.H.I.E.L.D. after the murder of Nick Fury.
+In Captain America: The Winter Soldier (2014), Steve (and by extension, Natasha) becomes a fugitive of S.H.I.E.L.D. after the "murder" of Nick Fury.
 Natasha also mentions that S.H.I.E.L.D. monitors potential threats, which plays heavily into this film as well.

-(at around 37 mins) Jasper Sitwell, outed as a HYDRA operative in Captain America: The Winter Soldier (2014), makes an appearance in this film.
+(At around thirty-seven minutes) Jasper Sitwell, outed as a H.Y.D.R.A. operative in Captain America: The Winter Soldier (2014), makes an appearance in this film.
 He is the Agent who first finds Loki in Germany, through the facial recognition they were running.

-(at around 37 mins) The classical music being played for the Stuttgart Museum, where they steal the eye-scan, so they can access the Iridium, is Franz Schubert's String Quartet No. 13 in A Minor, D. 804, Op.
-29 ('Rosamunde').
+(At around thirty-seven minutes) The classical music being played for the Stuttgart Museum, where they steal the eye-scan, so they can access the Iridium, is Franz Schubert's String Quartet No. 13 in A Minor, D. 804, Op.
+29 ("Rosamunde").